HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## WDAC Forces Allow-list Architecture by Nature
+## App Control Forces Allow-list Architecture by Nature

-WDAC forces Allow-list architecture by nature, not deny-list architecture.
+App Control forces Allow-list architecture by nature, not deny-list architecture.
 An empty deployed policy allows nothing to run and leads to system failure.
-This is why Microsoft recommended blocklists include 2 Allow All rules with the Deny rules, that changes the WDAC policy's nature from being an Allow-list to being a Deny-list.
+This is why Microsoft recommended blocklists include 2 Allow All rules with the Deny rules, that changes the App Control policy's nature from being an Allow-list to being a Deny-list.

 <br>